 As we await the Government's response to the Final Report's 23 recommendations for wide-ranging regulatory change in areas including competition and consumer law, privacy, copyright and media regulation, Baker McKenzie presents the following video and podcasts in which our professionals discuss the recommendations, the likelihood of regulatory change and potential consequences.

 The Government's response to the Final Report is currently anticipated by the end of the year.
-Please see our earlier client alert for an introduction to the Final Report's recommendations.

 Watch - Adrian Lawrence, Andrew Stewart, Lynsey Edgar and Allison Manvell provide commentary about what the Digital Platforms Inquiry Final Report means for Australian businesses and consumers.